 - Blood clots

 - Adverse reaction to the anesthesia

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Your risk of complications may also be increased if you have plaque build-up in other vessels.

 - Give you an exam to make sure that you are healthy enough for the surgery

-- Order studies that show detailed images of your arteries
+- Take images of your arteries

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to one week before the procedure.